camunda/camunda/docs/src/basics/json.md

 ## Conditions

+Conditions can be used for exclusive gateways (i.e., conditional flows) to determine the following task.

 A condition is a boolean expression with a JavaScript-like syntax.
 It allows to compare properties of the workflow instance payload with other properties or literals (e.g., numbers, strings, etc.).
 The payload properties are selected using JSON Path.